jidongxiao/CSCI1200-DataStructures/labs/list_iterators_new/README.md

 };
 ```

-When given an input GIF image file, the starter code extracts all frames from this image file, and store these frames in a std::vector<GifFrame> named frames.
+When given an input GIF image file, the starter code extracts all frames from this image file, and store these frames in an std::vector<GifFrame> named frames.
 This frames vector will then be passed to a function *reverseFrames* which reverses the vector.
 The *reverseFrames* function will return an std::vector<GifFrame> which contains the reversed frames.
 This reversed frames vector is then passed to a function writeGif(), which just writes all frames in a new GIF image file.

 In this lab, multiple copies of the starter code will be provided, but you will only be working on the *reverseFrames* function - you will be required to re-write this function in different ways.